 It’s the kind of reaction that can easily happen when starting a new diet.
 Leptin and grehlin shift gears and get to work keeping your weight where your body thinks it’s supposed to be, instead of where you want it to be.

-This is why gradual weight loss works best and lasts longer, says Webber.
-Her goal is to help each patient develop long term habits that can be maintained for a lifetime, not just until the scale gets to a certain number.
-“I begin educating on a healthier lifestyle and providing education and the tools to help patients be successful,” Webber says.
-“We have to teach that this is forever.”
+This is why gradual weight loss works best and lasts longer.
+The Center’s goal is to help each patient develop long term habits that can be maintained for a lifetime, not just until the scale gets to a certain number.

 Because weight loss and nutrition are so closely tied to health, many insurance companies cover the services at Fort Sanders Weight Management and Nutrition Center.
-Webber says if you’re interested in making a lifestyle change that could lead to permanent weight loss, it’s a good idea to ask your insurer about medically supervised obesity counseling.
+If you’re interested in making a lifestyle change that could lead to permanent weight loss, it’s a good idea to ask your insurer about medically supervised obesity counseling.

 The Fort Sanders Center for Bariatric Surgery offers surgical weight loss options for patients who have a BMI of more than 35 and have more than one weight-related complication such as diabetes.
 The center is accredited as a Comprehensive Center under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement.
 It is led by Mark Colquitt, MD and Jonathan Ray, MD.
 Both are board-certified surgeons who have helped more than 3,000 patients lose close to 300,000 pounds.